-My son, who attended Tesla STEM High School a few years ago, was advised by his school counselor to take five AP classes and a college-in-high-school course during his junior year.
+My son, who attended a local high school a few years ago, was advised by his school counselor to take five AP classes and a college-in-high-school course during his junior year.
 Why?
 Because he would otherwise not stack up well against his peers when colleges look at his transcript and school report.

 On the extracurricular front, students are doing research and writing papers with college professors, using their summers to intern at companies like Microsoft and Amazon, and even registering their own companies, often leading them to burn out before they even go to college.

 Competition plays an important role in academic achievement because it often spurs students to pursue excellence.
 However, academic competitiveness can be a disadvantage for students when it leads to fear, anxiety and disappointment, which can eventually lead to chronic stress.

 In reality, the frenzied college admissions panic is really only for the country’s 50 to 100 most elite colleges.
 Many applicants, and their parents, lose sight of this big picture — that there are over 2,200 four-year colleges and universities across the country, and that nationally, the acceptance rate for undergraduates is actually a relaxing 70 percent.

 When parents and students have limited access to counseling at school, independent fee-based counselors can help a student do an honest self-analysis and develop a balanced list of colleges to target.

 Besides adding variety to the schools list, a counselor can highlight the student’s strengths in essays and offer advice on financial aid.
 They can also act as a gentle buffer between the parent and child by being the taskmaster during deadlines.